Grade 10 Building Construction Term 2 Scheme of Work

 i> compile sketches, photos, and reflections;

-ii> write about safety lessons;
+ii> write about layer importance;

 iii> peer-review portfolios.